 Pros and Cons of Lines of Credit

-Merchant Cash Advances
+2. Merchant Cash Advances

 Pros and Cons of Merchant Cash Advances

-- The rates can be high.
+The rates can be high

-Working Capital Loan
+3. Working Capital Loan

 Day-to-day operations can cause financial hardship if a company doesn’t have the funds to maintain them.
 This frequently occurs with seasonal businesses or companies that are subject to cyclical sales.
-Still, businesses in various industries can experience working capital shortfalls at some point during their history.
+Still, businesses in various industries can experience working capital shortfalls from time to time.